Monimo Rush

-T Express (티 익스프레스) is a wooden roller coaster at the Everland theme park in Yongin, South Korea.
-T Express opened on March 14, 2008, in the European Adventure section of the park, and is themed after a small town in the Alps.
+Monimo RUSH, formerly known as T Express (티 익스프레스), is a wooden roller coaster at the Everland theme park in Yongin, South Korea.
+It opened on March 14, 2008, in the European Adventure section of the park, and is themed after a small town in the Alps.
 The coaster was constructed by Intamin, a Swiss manufacturing company, and designed by Ing.-Büro Stengel GmbH, a German roller coaster design facility.
-In April 2024, parts of its track underwent a steel retracking.
+In April 2024, parts of its track underwent a steel retracking by Rocky Mountain Construction.
+The coaster was renamed to its current name on April 27, 2026.

 Within its first six months of operation, it had over a million riders.
 The ride holds a number of past and current records.
 It is South Korea's first-ever wooden roller coaster and is also the longest and second-fastest of any roller coaster in the country.
 As of 2023, it is tied (with Wildfire) for the world's tallest wooden roller coaster, and is also the longest, tallest, fastest, and steepest wooden coaster in Asia.

 History

 Everland conducted market research and decided to construct a wooden coaster.
 After developing the concept and plans for three years, and with a budget of 28 billion South Korean won, the park began construction on the ride around February 2007.

 It was constructed by Intamin, a Swiss manufacturing company, and designed by Ing.-Büro Stengel GmbH, a German roller coaster design company.
 Everland first announced the ride in a March 12, 2008 press release, which stated that the ride would help the park "compete with other theme parks such as Universal Studios".
 The ride opened on March 14, 2008.
-The roller coaster replaced a snow slope attraction that was previously in the area that T Express was in.
+The roller coaster replaced a snow slope attraction that was previously in the same area.